mmdarmofal/GDD_ENS/README.md

    3. Combine 10 models into single ensemble model (GDD-ENS)

 ### Single GDD-ENS runs
-1. Generate prediction from a single sample
+1. Generate feature table and prediction for a single sample
 2. Re-scale predictions using prediction-specific adaptable prior (if applicable)

 ## Quick Links and Tips: